 10 am to 10:30 pm – Friday, Saturdays

 Did you know that Baixa (downtown) has over 1,500 stores?
 While you’re out shopping for souvenirs and Christmas gifts, be sure to visit the Rossio Christmas Market!
 Visit PraçaDom Pedro IV for the full winter wonderland experience.

 When I visited, Minnie Mouse and a couple of Frosty the Snowmen posed for pictures with visitors as a jazz band played “Santa Claus is Coming to Town.”

 As you stroll around the stalls, you’ll feel the festive Natal (Christmas) spirit– the Portuguese way!
 Taste mulled wine, dried fruits, and porco preto (black pig) sandwiches.

 You might come for the food and festivities, but there’s so much to see and do here!
 Little ones can ride the Christmas train every day from 12 pm – 8 pm.
 As you shop, be sure to check with participating stores for a free voucher.

 At the center of the market, you’ll find life-sized dioramas.
 My favorite was the Sardines com Todos (sardines with everyone) art exhibit.

 Did you know that Lisbon is home to a famous doll hospital?
-The Hospital de Bonecas, traces its roots to 1830 when neighborhood children brought their sick and injured dolls to Dona Carlota for treatment.
-Nearly 200 years later, the “doctors” at The Hospital de Bonecas are still giving old dolls new life.
+The Hospital de Bonecas, traces its roots to 1830, when neighborhood children brought their sick and injured dolls to Dona Carlota for treatment.
+Nearly 200 years later, the “doctors” at The Hospital de Bonecas still give old dolls new life.
 You can visit the museum year-round for €2, but at this Lisbon Christmas market, you can get a sneak peek!

-This market is a 2-for-1 experience!
-From November 25 – December 8, 2021, visit the Downtown Market in the neighboring Praça da Figueira for traditional and regional products.
+When you visit the Rossio Market, make it a 2-for-1 experience!
+Visit the Downtown Market in the neighboring Praça da Figueira for traditional and regional products.